nhsconnect/gpconnect-messaging/pages/senddocument/senddocument_fedcon_trigger.md

 tags: [send-document]
 sidebar: senddocument_sidebar
 permalink: senddocument_fedcon_trigger.html
-summary: "Options for triggering the creation of a consultation summary message"
+summary: "Options for triggering the creation of a consultation report message"
 ---

-This page provides guidance on how systems which send a consultation summary should initiate the message creation action.
+This page provides guidance on how systems which send a consultation report should initiate the message creation action.

 ## Guiding principles ##